dabonetn/Link232-Wifi/readme.txt

 All of them use swiftlink drivers in your favorite terminal program/bbs.
 CCGMS/Novaterm/Desterm/etc..

+For Centipede 128 BBS software, new Swiftlink drivers for address DF00 and D700 are located under the SoftwarePatches directory.
+(It only had DE00 by default)

 Premade units are usually available on ebay from me.